 Component Details Page

-Users with IQ Server version 128 and above who click on a component in the Application Composition Report will be brought to the Component Details Page for that component.
 The Component Details Page is where you can drill down on individual components that appear in your scanned applications, along with the policy violations associated with them.

 At the top of the Component Details Page, underneath the name of the component, are a few important details, including the hierarchy location of the application that was scanned and a timestamp for when the report was generated.